Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 • Ensure water is not getting into the foundation of your home

-Natural Ways To Kill Pesky Household Ants And Outdoor Ants
+Natural Ways To Kill Household And Outdoor Ants

-There are other ways you can tackle killing ants that I will discuss below.
+There are other ways you can tackle killing ants, which I will discuss below.

 • Vinegar and water solution mix and spray